-Report Recommendation Number Recommendation IESO 2023 Update to the OEB IESO should separate non-electricity system costs and benefits from the electricity system cost-benefit analysis and publish the results. operationalization of the Resource Adequacy Framework via the Annual Acquisition Report and subsequent procurement activities, the IESO is shifting the procurement focus from a resource- centric to a system-centric approach, where eligible facilities compete to provide the electricity services needed to maintain a reliable electricity system.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB competition by specifying those needs as design considerations in long-term RFPs.
+The IESO expects to continue to provide this information to stakeholders in future AARs.
+September 2, 2021 3-8 To facilitate the inclusion of projects with broader public benefits in competitive procurement processes, the IESO should separate non-electricity system costs and benefits from the electricity system cost- benefit analysis and publish the results.
+The IESO is aware that some facilities or projects may provide public benefits beyond those related to the electricity system.
+Through the operationalization of the Resource Adequacy Framework via the Annual Acquisition Report and subsequent procurement activities, the IESO is shifting the procurement focus from a resource-centric to a system-centric approach, where eligible facilities compete to provide the electricity services needed to maintain a reliable electricity system.
 The identified needs, ensuing procurements, and ultimately procurement outcomes will help to transparently identify the benefits and costs to provide these electricity services.
 However, accounting for any other non- electricity benefits that may materialize from a procurement, outside of the IESO's objects, is not part of the IESO's mandate.
+Other public benefits are best assessed and published by the appropriate branch of Government, who

+Recommendation Recommendation Donort

-Other public benefits are best assessed and published by the appropriate branch of Government, who can assign a value to the public benefit, and determine how much of the cost of that benefit should be attributed to electricity ratepayers.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB can assign a value to the public benefit, and determine how much of the cost of that benefit should be attributed to electricity ratepayers.
 In these instances, the Government is best positioned to provide policy direction to the IESO in cases where these non-electricity benefits are to be factored into electricity system decisions.

-Report Recommendation Recommendation Number

 With regard to bilateral arrangements, including those that are part of the Ministry of Energy's Unsolicited Proposal assessment process specifically, the IESO would be unable to publish the results of its assessments as these contain third-party confidential information.
 Furthermore, as part of the Unsolicited Proposal process, this information is provided as confidential advice to government.
-Information on the project valuation framework used by the IESO to assess a broad range of projects, including Unsolicited Proposals, is available on the IESO's website
+Information on the project valuation framework used by the IESO to assess a broad range of projects, including Unsolicited Proposals, is available on the IESO's website September 5, 2024 24-1-1 The Panel recommends that the IESO review the benefits and costs of continuing the Intertie Offer Guarantee (IOG) in the real- time market after the deployment of the Market Renewal Program.
+The review should consider imports arranged outside of the The IESO agrees with the Panel's recommendation of a review of the real-time IOG with respect to reliability and efficiency.
+Upon the launch of the Market Renewal Program, the IESO will continue to monitor and evaluate the real-time IOGs in this regard.
+A andation De --Do